GamerDuck123/MoreRules/README.md

 # MoreRules

-More rules is a plugin and mod
+More rules is a plugin and mod that provides extra GameRules to allow fine-tuning of features on your server, while keeping it as vanilla as possible!

+## The Basics

+Both the mod and plugin inject their code into the /gamerule command, so its as simple as changing any other gamerule!
+You can see a list of supported gamerules below (a more indepth wiki will be coming soon)

 ## Currently Supported GameRules
 ** Warning ** Forge and Nukkit Support have not yet been added.